herumi/bls-eth-go-binary/readme.md

 go run sample.go
 ```

-# How to build the static binary
+# How to build the static library
 The following steps are not necessary if you use compiled binary in this repository.

 ```